AaltoSciComp/scicomp-docs/rse/checklists/project-done.rst

   * Include a readme with citation, confirmation of what usage permissions there are, and a one-sentence general description suitable for presentations.
-  * Examples; screenshot of website, screenshot of code that looks interesting, screenshot of repository page, picture of hardware device used, etc.
+  * Examples: some figure generated, some equipment used, screenshot of website, screenshot of code that looks interesting, screenshot of repository page, picture of hardware device used, etc.

-* Add it to the next meeting agenda.
-We will collaboratively do an analysis to find lessons learned:
+* Add the project to the next meeting agenda for a lessons-learned discussion:

   * Facts about the project
   * Arrange facts into the big picture and timeline